|

 on the Archaeology of the UAE.
 Trident Press Ltd., London. pp.289-308.

-[ to purchase a copy of this book click
+a copy of this book - click

-here - to download this article in Acrobat .pdf format click
+this article in Acrobat .pdf format (824 Kb) ].

 Beech, M. 2003.
 Archaeobotanical Evidence for Early Date Consumption in